Trainer, Facilitator, Consultant

 Something work-related

-Ondřej spent almost 25 years of his career in the corporate sphere, where he focused on development and education, human resources and human resources management.
-As a member of the top management, he determined the strategic direction of “people & culture” plans in various companies (Telco, banking, FMCG, TEC-companies) Since 2021, he has decided to pass on his experience through consultations, facilitation and training as an independent consultant.
-He has worked with Humancraft for many years as a client and since 2021 also as a consultant and trainer.
-His specialization is people and culture and everything related to corporate culture.
+Ondřej spent almost 25 years of his career in the corporate world, focusing on development and learning, HR, and people management.
+As a member of top management, he shaped the strategic direction of people and culture plans in various companies across telecommunications, banking, FMCG, and technology.
+Since 2021, he has been sharing his experience as an independent consultant through consulting, facilitation, and learning programs.
+He worked with humancraft for many years as a client, and since 2021 also as a consultant and trainer.
+His specialization is people and culture — and everything connected with company culture.

 Something personal

-Someone may say about Ondra that he is competitive.
-He says he is playful.
-Therefore, the basket will not make any offers for a joint sports competition.
-Whether it's tennis, volleyball or just a joint walk or a mountain bike ride.
-And it will not be for the purpose of winning, but to play.
-And so it will be outside the sports arena as well.
-He likes to learn new things, play with modern technologies, follow new music trends or cinema developments.
-Two teenage daughters are a huge inspiration (and sometimes frustration) for him and his wife, as the coming generation thinks and what the “boomers” can learn from it.
+Some people might say Ondřej is competitive.
+He would say he is playful.
+That is why he will not turn down any invitation to a shared sporting challenge — whether it is tennis, volleyball, a casual run, or a mountain bike ride.
+And the point will not be to win, but to play.
+The same applies beyond the sports field.
+He enjoys discovering new things, playing with modern technologies, following new music trends, and watching how cinema evolves.
+His two teenage daughters are a huge source of inspiration — and sometimes frustration — for him and his wife, showing them how the next generation thinks and what “boomers” can learn from them.

 1) How would you describe your job in one sentence?

-To help organizations, teams, leaders and their people do their work more professionally and with greater taste.
+Helping organizations, teams, leaders, and their people do their work more professionally and with greater enjoyment.

 2) What has influenced you in life, and how does it show up in your work?

-A little philosophical, isn't it?
-And at the same time “reminiscent of the Oscar thank-you card.
-My parents, family, my wife, children, all work experience, colleagues, bosses...
-The good guys and the bad guys, all the wins and fckups, we project all that into our work.
-And I'm awfully glad when a daily look in the mirror narcissistically confirms that in the right direction.
+A bit philosophical, isn’t it?
+And at the same time, it sounds a little like an Oscar acceptance speech.
+My parents, my family, my wife, my children, all my work experience, colleagues, bosses — the good ones and the not-so-good ones — all the wins and all the fuckups.
+We bring all of that into our work.
+And I am very glad when my daily look in the mirror narcissistically confirms that I am heading in the right direction.

 3) Why do you work for humancraft?